Biomedical Physics, B.S.

 5. Total units (120 units)*

-* G.E. and MI courses can be double-counted with major requirements.
+* G.E. courses can be double-counted with major requirements.
 The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details.
-Of the 49 required G.E. units, 7 units will be satisfied by the following two courses in additional requirements: 4 units of CHEM 1A/1AL in G.E.
-Breadth B1 and 3 units of MATH 75 in G.E.
-Foundation B4.
+Of the 49 required G.E. units, 7 units will be satisfied by the following two courses in additional requirements: 4 units of CHEM 1A/1AL in G.E. area B1 and 3 units of MATH 75 in G.E. area B4.
 See advisor for details.

 Our faculty members are here to teach and to do research.
 Several faculty members have research projects involving students.